l0k1/A-10/A-10-readme.txt

 cant reach it's sevice ceiling of 45,000ft and I have done little testing of the single engine loiter/cruise modes.

-Both the 'clean' and 'ferry' configurations use the same YASim fdm, the fuel levels in the external fuel tanks being reduced to zero for the 'clean' configuration.

 The approach parameters have required even more guesswork.
 They are based upon a few photographs I was able to find showing the aircraft in what appeared to be the final approach stages, and